 We are honored to recognize the exceptional achievements in patient and family-centered integrated collaborative health care modeled by each of our award winners.
-We celebrated each individual at our 2021 Award Event.
+We celebrated each individual at our 2023 conference in Phoenix, AZ.

 Don Bloch Award

 This award is the quintessential organizational award for members who have advanced the field of collaborative care, and who show intellectual, behavioral, and relational qualities that exemplify Don’s excellence and contributions.

 Patti Robinson and Kirk Strosahl have been an absolute force of nature.
 Together, they have inspired two revolutions in the provision of behavioral healthcare.
 Most notably from a CFHA perspective is their development of the Primary Care Behavioral Health (PCBH) model; a model that is now one of the most widely used approaches to the integration of behavioral health into primary care.
 However, they also are known as co-developers of Acceptance and Commitment Therapy (ACT) and FACT (Focused ACT, an approach widely used in the PCBH model).

 On a PCBH family tree, every single BHC in the world could trace their roots to either Patti or Kirk.
 And there are many BHCs in the world; Patti and Kirk’s work has taken them to 9 countries and the majority of states in the U.S. Along the way, they have worked with an amazing array of professionals, from on-the-ground clinicians to some of integrated care’s most prominent leaders.
 We are thrilled to able to celebrate Patti and Kirk as this year’s recipents of the Don Bloch Award.

 This award recognizes individuals who have made outstanding contributions to health care through their commitment and use of the Collaborative Care (CoCM) model.